 The main survey questionnaires were then distributed to the above 600 samples of the poor and the non-poor household head respondents in six survey locations (see, Appendix 3 for the main survey questionnaire).
 However, of 600 sample respondents, there were 589 household head respondents in six survey locations who completed the main survey questionnaires.
-This was composed of 315 questionnaires from the poor household head respondents and 274 questionnaires from the non-poor household head respondents.
+This was composed of 315 questionnaires from the poor household head respondents.
 The brief profile of respondents in six locations under the survey was as follows.
 First, by sex category, the majority of respondents were male.
 The poor male respondents were about 76.8 percent, whilst the non-poor male respondents were 96.7 percent.